corda/corda/docs/source/corda-configuration-file.rst

 messagingServerAddress
   The address of the ArtemisMQ broker instance.
   If not provided the node will run one locally.
+  0.0.0.0 should not be specified since this needs to be an externally valid routable address.

   *Default:* not defined

 messagingServerExternal